 The Rotation Program is a tool for staff to further their skills, career goals/objectives, and broaden their knowledge, and abilities and is another way of loaning a position to do work for another Division or Program.
 The survey that the rotatee completes after completing the rotation is also a way to track what has been learned and then finally shows how the new skills learned can be applied towards his or her current position.

-The Transportation Planning Rotation Program sustains the single vision and mission of Caltrans—“to improve mobility across California”—by promoting a talented and diverse team.
+The Transportation Planning Rotation Program sustains the single vision and mission of Caltrans—“to provide a safe, sustainable, integrated and efficient transportation system to enhance California's economy and livability”—by promoting a talented and diverse team.
 The Program accomplishes this objective by providing opportunities to enhance the professional knowledge, skills, and morale of Transportation Planning staff that support the department’s transportation planning activities.
 Internal (within the department) and external assignments promote understanding and communication between the Department and its many partners.

 If you are a supervisor or manager with a rotation opportunity, send an email to Donna Pulverman, Rotation Program Manager, with the: